sangria-graphql/sangria-graphql.github.io/learn.md

 Sometimes in can be helpful to perform some analysis on a query before executing it.
 An example is complexity analysis: it aggregates the complexity of all fields in the query and then rejects the query without executing it if complexity is too high.
 Another example is gathering all `Permission` field tags and then fetching extra user auth data from external service if query contains protected fields.
-This need to be done before query started to execute.
+This need to be done before the query started to execute.

 Sangria provides a mechanism for this kind of query analysis with `QueryReducer`.
 Query reducer implementation will go through all of the fields